As far as versatile ingredients go, countless culinary arts the world over have come to rely on the nutrition and tangy spice of the bell pepper.

 Our beloved furry family members are apt to gain the same benefits from eating bell peppers as their human masters are when they dice them up to mix into their meals.

-Better still, every kind of colour of pepper is just as full of nutrition as the next, even if green peppers have a little less in the way of matured vitamin content compared to the fully ripened red pepper variety.
+Better still, every kind of color of pepper is just as full of nutrition as the next, even if green peppers have a little less in the way of matured vitamin content compared to the fully ripened red pepper variety.

 The kinds of vitamins you can expect a dog to enjoy from eating some cut up bell pepper pieces include Vitamin A and Vitamin E, and the peppers themselves are packed with healthy antioxidants overall.